Altinn/altinn-studio-docs/content/architecture/security/authentication/altinn-platform/authentication-api.md

 {{% /excerpt%}}

 ## API for Org systems
 This API is used to authenticate the org systems.

 To authenticate a system like this Altinn Platform requires that the system is registred as a client in Maskinporten for a given org.
+The org need also to be given scopes that matches the scopes for the API requested in Maskinporten.

+This will be given by Altinn.

+The org system should be given the scope needed by the administrator of org. (done through Maskinporten API described under 4 [here](https://difi.github.io/idporten-oidc-dokumentasjon/oidc_guide_maskinporten.html#4-konfigurere-oauth2-klient))

-The org system would need to request a access token from Maskinporten.
-This token will be used in the org API in Authentication component in the Altinn Platform to create a JWT token that can be used for all org apis in Apps and platform.
+The org system would need to request a access token from Maskinporten with the correct scope.
+This token will be used in the org API in Authentication component in the Altinn Platform to create a new JWT token that can be used for all org apis in Apps and platform.

+During the verification process of the Maskinporten JWT token the scope and org is verified.

+The below sequence diagram show how this will happen.

 {{%excerpt%}}
 <object data="/architecture/security/authentication/altinn-platform/loginprocess_org.svg" type="image/svg+xml" style="width: 100%;";></object>